mrkkrp/alga/README.md

 # ALGA

-*First of all, this stuff is under development.
-It's not usable yet.
-This repository is place for me to experiment indefinitely until the project can be used by other people.*
+*Note: this project is usable, but decent documentation and support for Ardour are not done yet.
+However, it works smoothly with Cubase.*

 How to algorithmically control every aspect of music using familiar, robust
 tools: plugins, DAWs, etc. that have not built with this in mind?
 I've